dhelms1/stroke_prediction/README.md

 ### Findings
 #### Statistical Modeling:
 For the statistical modeling section, each of the 3 final models were selected using a feature subset selection process (Best, Forwards, and Backwards).
-Each of the 3 models selected the same subset of 4 features, all of which were statistically significant ($\alpha$ = 0.05) and included: *age, bmi, age_over_45, & never_smoked*.
+Each of the 3 models selected the same subset of 4 features, all of which were statistically significant (p-value < 0.05) and included: *age, bmi, age_over_45, & never_smoked*.
 From the base model (fit on all features), we have the following improvements:
 - True Negatives decreased by 2, while False Positives increased by 2 (*more people classified as stroke that did not have a stroke*).
 - False Negative decreased by 21, while True Positives increased by 21 (*more people classified as stroke that actually had a stroke*).
 - Precision increased from 57% to 66%.